The character page for The Pendragon Adventure. Spoilers abound.

 - Parental Substitute: For Naymeer.
 It's implied his death affected her strongly, as she tried to talk Bobby out of killing him.

-- Redemption Equals Death: Saint Dane kills her after he finds out she saved a bunch of dissidents by hiding them on Eelong.
+- Redemption Equals Death: Saint Dane kills her after she saves Mark from execution.
+Prior to that, he found out she saved a bunch of dissidents by hiding them on Eelong.

 - Voluntary Shapeshifting: She learns it from Saint Dane.